bethelacchurch/cms/README.md

 ## This repository

-This repo holds assets for the organization's static site
+This repo holds assets for the organization's WordPress site